 Worried the baby is not normal: Parents often compare their baby's development with that of other babies.
 But children develop at their own pace and they reach milestones at different times.
 About 10 to 15% of children experience a developmental delay of some sort before they are aged 3.
-Get your baby's development routinely checked using the check-up sections in their Child Health Records.
+Get your baby's development routinely checked using the check-up sections in their Child Health Record.
 Trust your instincts, and if you are worried, talk to your healthcare professional.

 Worried the baby is crying too much: It is normal for newborn babies to cry a lot.
 Crying increases at 2 to 3 weeks and peaks by 6 to 8 weeks.
 It is more common in the late afternoon and early evening.
 If the crying sounds different or if you are worried, check with your doctor.

-Worried the baby is sleeping too much: Some babies sleep most of the time, others wake a lot.
+Worried the baby is sleeping too much: Some babies sleep most of the time; others wake a lot.
 For the first few weeks, your baby should be having 8 to 12 feeds in 24 hours.
 As long as your baby has plenty of wet nappies and mustard colour poo, there is unlikely to be a problem.

 Worried about money: Many parents worry they will not be able to provide financially for their baby.
 It is important to start planning before the birth and to budget once the baby is born.
 You may also be entitled to government assistance, including parental leave pay, family tax benefit, child care benefit and a parenting payment.
-For more information, visit the Department of Human Services website or call them on 136 150 to talk about payments and benefits.
+For more information, visit the Services Australia website or call them on 136 150 to talk about payments and benefits.

 Who can I call?